cabforum/smime/SBR.md

 Confirming the Applicant's control over each Mailbox Field to be included in the Certificate, by confirming control of the SMTP FQDN to which a message delivered to the Mailbox Address should be directed.
 The SMTP FQDN SHALL be identified using the address resolution algorithm defined in [RFC 5321 Section 5.1](https://datatracker.ietf.org/doc/html/rfc5321#section-5.1) which determines which SMTP FQDNs are authoritative for a given Mailbox Address.
 If more than one SMTP FQDN has been discovered, the CA SHALL verify control of an SMTP FQDN following the selection process at [RFC 5321 Section 5.1](https://datatracker.ietf.org/doc/html/rfc5321#section-5.1).
 Aliases in MX record RDATA SHALL NOT be used for this validation method.

-When confirming the Applicant's control of the SMTP FQDN, the CA SHALL use only the approved methods in [Section 3.2.2.4](https://github.com/cabforum/servercert/blob/main/docs/BR.md#3224-validation-of-domain-authorization-or-control) of the TLS Baseline Requirements.
+To confirm the Applicant's control of the SMTP FQDN, the CA SHALL use only the currently-approved methods in [Section 3.2.2.4](https://github.com/cabforum/servercert/blob/main/docs/BR.md#3224-validation-of-domain-authorization-or-control) of the TLS Baseline Requirements.

 #### 3.2.2.4 CAA records